|Oracle Enterprise Manager Administrator's Guide

-Note that groups are also displayed in the Navigator.
+Note that groups are also displayed in the Navigator pane.
 To display the members of a group in this pane, expand the group by clicking the "+" symbol next to the group name.
-By default, the Group folder is empty.

-A group is a collection of targets, such as databases, listeners, nodes or HTTP servers, that share a common location or function.
+A group is a collection of objects, such as databases, listeners, or nodes, that share a common location or function.
 You can create, modify, and remove groups to further organize your network view.
 Different types of objects, like databases and listeners, can be grouped together.

-Groups appear in two places: the Navigator and the Group View pane, once a group is created.
+Groups appear in two places: the Navigator and the Group pane.

-A group is represented in the Navigator by an icon and a name.
+A group is represented on the Navigator by an icon and a name.
 You can double-click on the group's icon to expand the group, and view and update the group's members and sub-groups.

 Grouping nodes or services can simplify tasks that are applied to all members of the group.
 For example, in order to execute a SQL script on all the databases in the CHI_MAIL group, you can use the Job Scheduling services to schedule a job on the group.
 The job that executes the SQL script is scheduled on all the databases in the group.
 The job will not be applied to any other objects in the group.

-Jobs and events applied to a target before it joins a group will not be applied to the group retroactively.
+Jobs and events applied to an object before it joins a group will not be applied to the group retroactively.
 You must re-apply any jobs or events you want to apply to the entire group.